iStumblerLabs/KitBridge/README.md

 ## Swift Support <a id="swift"></a>

-For applications that use Swift `KitBridgeAliases.swift` is provided along with a generated `module.map` files in the Swift enabled products.
+For applications that use Swift [`KitBridge.swift`](./Source/KitBridgeSwift/KitBridge.swift) is provided along with a generated `module.map` files in the Swift enabled products.

 Swift applications can't see the `#defines` used to bridge classes for Objective-C code, so Swift `typealias` directives